 Trespass Letter of Consent

-This program is only for addresses within the City limits of Eugene.
+This program is only for Businesses/Commercial Properties within the City limits of Eugene.

 Police officers do not have the authority to go onto private property and remove individuals or request them to leave without the consent of the property owner.
 If an officer observes someone on private property, when the business is closed, or a problem is called in by someone who does not have the authority to sign a trespass complaint, EPD must then contact the person who is legally responsible for the property.
 A Trespass Letter of Consent gives Eugene Police officers permission to act on the property owner’s/manager’s behalf, in trespass situations.